chillyjim/Azure-SE-Lab/modules/win10/README.md

 This will build a simple Unbutu VM with a public IP address (static) and a dynamic private IP.
-If don't know how to tell terraform to use the "next available" private IP
+If don't know how to tell terraform to use the "next available" private IP.

+A not of Storage account, the "azure_windows_virtual_machine" provider doesn't allow for blob storage, so for diagnostics, you need to use managed storage disks.

 Files:
   varables.tf - Input varables.
     basename - Used to construct other names. hostname - The name of the host.
-Can be altered in locals.tf. subnet - Subnet to be place in. endpoint - The storage account for the diagnostics. username - The administrative user.
+Can be altered in locals.tf. subnet - Subnet to be place in. username - The administrative user.
 NOTE: I use ssh keys for login, no password is set.

   data.tf - Gathers information from existing resources.